 We make every effort possible to create a good and functional immediate denture.
 However, please keep in mind that immediate dentures by nature are not perfect.
 After delivery of the immediate denture, it may require several adjustment visits and some time for you and your immediate denture to adapt to each other.
 When your gums heal following the extractions, they will remodel for about six months, and the denture needs to be re-based or re-lined to fit correctly.

 The most crucial point to remember is that adjusting to your immediate dentures is a process; in some cases, it takes weeks or months to get used to your immediate denture.

 An immediate denture can also alter your eating; you will not have the same chewing efficiency as you had with your natural teeth.
 An immediate denture will also change your speaking, and it may require a bit of practicing before you get comfortable.
 Keep in mind that due to differences in the shapes of the jaws and the strong muscle movements of the tongue and cheek, a lower denture may be harder to keep in the mouth compared to an upper denture.

 Fabrication of a ‘final complete denture’ is possible after your jaw has completely healed.
-Compared to the immediate denture, the final denture will have a more accurate and comfortable fit.
+The final denture will have a more accurate and comfortable fit than the immediate denture.

 Fortunately, there are new alternatives now, such as implants that can help retain your denture better to your jaw and restore functionality that is more like natural teeth.